Museums Assistance Program

 The Government of Canada announced a series of new measures to promote Canadian history.

 For the Museums Assistance Program, priority is now given to history-related projects, and the requirement that travelling history exhibits must circulate beyond their province or territory of origin is eliminated.

-Also beginning April 1, 2014, the program will support museums, including small museums, in borrowing artefacts from the national collection of the Canadian Museum of History and the Canadian War Museum.
+Also, the program supports museums, including small museums, in borrowing artefacts from the national collection of the Canadian Museum of History and the Canadian War Museum.

-A total amount of up to $1 million per year will be available for history-related projects.
+A total amount of up to $1 million per year is available for history-related projects.

 To find out more about this modification, please contact us.

 Find out more on what the Government of Canada is doing to make history more accessible to Canadians.

 The Museums Assistance Program (MAP) supports heritage institutions and workers in the preservation and presentation of heritage collections.
 MAP provides financial assistance to Canadian museums and related institutions for activities that: